Downsizing – moving from a bigger to a smaller place – is a huge life transition.

 Books were ‘the heroes’ of Ellen’s second success story.

 Ellen had invested the time to take each of her more than 220 books in her hands and to make a deliberate ‘keep-or-give-away’ decision.
 She kept only 25 books!

-Luckily, she found new homes for all the books that had to leave: Half of them went into the little library in her retirement village, the other half she delivered to the local community library.
+Luckily, she found new homes for all the books that had to leave: Half of them went into the little library in her retirement village, and the other half she delivered to the local community library.

 It had been a good decision not to rush through the decluttering process.